CircleCI-Public/config-preview-sdk/README.md

 2. Get email updates from us about the configuration preview: [https://circle.ci/2HbCmKq](https://circle.ci/2HbCmKq).

 ## Giving Feedback
-1. Come to [CircleCI Discuss](https://discuss.circleci.com/t/2-1-config-and-build-processing/24102) to post feedback.
-2. Tweet @circleci with thoughts
-3. Add [issues](https://github.com/CircleCI-Public/config-preview-sdk/issues) to this repo.
+Add [issues](https://github.com/CircleCI-Public/config-preview-sdk/issues) to this repo.
-4. Vote or add to our [Ideas board](https://circleci.com/ideas/)

 ## Documentation
 The [docs](/docs/) in this repository cover the details of the new configuration features.